duong-dt/youtube-downloader/README.md

 #### Step 4.
 Choose preferred resolution for video downloading

-If option 2, 3, or 5 is chosen in Step 2, please select a preferred resolution for video downloading.
+If option 2, 3, or 5 is chosen in ***Step 2***, please select a preferred resolution for video downloading.

 Available options: